Nlict-RC/SSL_Tutorials/README.md

 ## About Athena & grSim
 * [grSim](https://github.com/RoboCup-SSL/grSim) is a simulation software.
 It will send information(robot position and orientation) via [UDP](https://baike.baidu.com/item/UDP/571511?fr=aladdin) like a real [vision machine](https://github.com/RoboCup-SSL/ssl-vision) which will be used in real robot situation.
-* Athena is a visualization software, receiving data from grSim or vision machine, sending information(robot position & orientation & velocity & angular velocity) using port 23333.
+* Athena is a visualization software, receiving data from grSim or vision machine, sending information(robot position & orientation & velocity & angular velocity) via UDP.

 | Item          | Multicast Address | Port                             |